 NOTE: We currently do not accept cash transactions.
 Limit of 288oz per person per day.

 Yes, our restrooms in our taproom are open for customers.
-We do require masks when you are not seated and limit two people at a time.

 We are committed to keeping our customers and employees healthy and safe by adhering to the latest CDC guidelines.
 In addition to socially-distanced seating, we have implemented strict cleaning procedures and increased hand sanitizing stations using our own Clean Creature hand sanitizer (based on the World Health Organization recipe).
-You can pick up a bottle for yourself while supplies last!

 We are currently only accepting card payments at this time and ask that you do not pay with cash.

 We are not accepting reservations at this time.
 Seating is first-come, first-served.
+If you have a group of more than 12 individuals we do ask that you give us advance notice by emailing us at [email protected]

 Due to COVID-19, we currently are not offering public tours of our facilities.